saptarshibasu/aws-study/README.md

   * **Cold HDD (SC1)** - Lowest cost HDD volume designed for **less frequently** accessed workloads.
 Good for file servers
   * **EBS Magnetic HDD (Standard)** - Previous generation HDD.
 For workloads where data is infrequently accessed
 * io1 can be provisioned from 100 IOPS up to 64,000 IOPS per volume on Nitro system instance families and up to 32,000 on other instance families.
 The maximum ratio of provisioned IOPS to requested volume size (in GiB) is 50:1.
 Therefore, with a 10 Gib volume, the maximum provisioned IOPS should be 500
+* The use of io1 is justified only when there is a requirement for sustained IOPS
+* st1 bursts up to 250 MB/s per TB, with a baseline throughput of 40 MB/s per TB and a maximum throughput of 500 MB/s per volume
+* st1 is good for MapReduce, Kafka, log processing, data warehouse, and ETL workloads
+* sc1 bursts up to 80 MB/s per TB, with a baseline throughput of 12 MB/s per TB and a maximum throughput of 250 MB/s per volume
+* When your workload consists of large, sequential I/Os, we recommend that you configure the read-ahead setting to 1 MiB
+* Some instance types can drive more I/O throughput than what you can provision for a single EBS volume.
+You can join multiple gp2, io1, st1, or sc1 volumes together in a RAID 0 configuration to use the available bandwidth for these instances
+* A factor that can impact your performance is if your application isn’t sending enough I/O requests.
+This can be monitored by looking at your volume’s queue depth.
+The queue depth is the number of pending I/O requests from your application to your volume.
+For maximum consistency, a Provisioned IOPS volume must maintain an average queue depth (rounded to the nearest whole number) of one for every 1000 provisioned IOPS in a minute.
+For example, for a volume provisioned with 3000 IOPS, the queue depth average must be 3.
+For more information about ensuring consistent performance of your volumes
 * **RAID 0**
   * Striping in multiple disk volumes
   * When I/O performance is more important than fault tolerance